 Cardiac Rehabilitation Program – Patient Recovery Tip!

 When it comes to a successful open heart surgery recovery program, cardiac rehab exercise is critical.
-Although your cardiologist and surgeon may have a cardiac rehab program already lined up for you post-operation, you may want to find your own cardiac rehab center.
+Although your cardiologist and heart surgeon may have a cardiac rehab program already lined up for you post-operation, you may need to find your own cardiac rehab center.
+(To learn more, please see “Cardiologist Insights: The Importance of Cardiac Rehab“)

-“Why do I care so much about helping you find the right cardiac recovery program?”
+“Why does Adam care so much about helping me find the right cardiac recovery program?” you may be asking yourself.

-Anyways, my mom and I located a cardiac rehab progam after consulting with a pain management specialist.
+Anyways, my mom and I located a cardiac rehab program after consulting with a pain management specialist.

 Not only will a good cardiac rehab program stimulate your healing, the mental benefits of spending time with other cardiac surgery patients is very inviting, supportive and… FUN!
 Also, there several reports that cardiac rehab may help reduce the chances of cardiac depression after surgery.